MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Benchmarks

-In order to compare our library against these three implementations, we tried to recreate the same dynamics and cost function for each version of \ac{MPPI}.
-As ROS2's implementation would be the hardest to modify, we chose to use the Differential Drive dynamics model and some of the cost function components that already exist there as the baseline.
-We ended up using the goal position quadratic cost, goal angle quadratic cost, and the costmap-based obstacle cost components so that we could maintain a fairly simple cost function that allows us to show the capabilities of our library.
+In order to compare our library against these three implementations, we recreated the same dynamics and cost function for each version of \ac{MPPI}.
+We chose the Differential Drive dynamics model and some of the cost function components that already exist in the Nav2 impelemtation as the baseline.
+We used the goal position quadratic cost, goal angle quadratic cost, and the costmap-based obstacle cost components so that we could maintain a fairly simple cost function that allows us to show the capabilities of our library.
 We implemented these dynamics and cost functions in both CUDA and Python.
-The CUDA implementations were an extension of our base Dynamics and Cost Function APIs which allowed them to plug into our library easily.
+The CUDA implementations were extensions of our base Dynamics and Cost Function APIs.
 We decided to use the same code in the Autorally implementation as well which required some minor rewriting to account for different method names and state dimensions.
-The Python implementation was an extension of the TorchRL base Environment class, and was compiled using PyTorch's JIT compiler in order to speed up performance when used in the TorchRL implementation.
+The Python implementation was an extension of the TorchRL base Environment class, and used PyTorch's JIT compiler to speed up performance when used in the TorchRL implementation.
 We used the same parameters for sampling, dynamics, cost function tuning, and MPPI hyperparameters across all implementations, summarized in \cref{tab:algorithm_parameters}.

-For both Autorally and MPPI-Generic, there are some further performance enhancing options available such as block size choice.
+For both Autorally and MPPI-Generic, there are further performance-enhancing options available such as block size choice.
 We ended up using the same block sizes for both Autorally and MPPI-Generic across all tests, shown in \cref{tab:gpu_parameter}.